ogechukwu1/Web-Solution-With-Wordpress/README.md

 ![](./images/30.png)

-10. Verify that your VG has been created successfully by running: `$ sudo vgs`
+10. Verify that your VG has been created successfully by running:

+ `sudo vgs`

 Results:

 ![](./images/31.png)

-11. Use lvcreate utility to create 2 logical volumes. __apps-lv__ (Use half of the PV size), and __logs-lv__ Use the remaining space of the PV size.
+11. Use "lvcreate" utility to create 2 logical volumes. __apps-lv__ (Use half of the PV size), and __logs-lv__ Use the remaining space of the PV size.

  __NOTE:__ __apps-lv__ will be used to store data for the Website while, __logs-lv__ will be used to store data for logs.